 To determine what version TYPE to flash, use this guide:

 If you have 2mb of flash, you MUST use Micro.bin.
 (See below for how to determine if you need NEWD_Micro.bin or VINT_Micro.bin).
 You cannot use micro PLUS on ANY router unless it has a compressed CFE.
 If you didn't compress your CFE, or don't know what a compressed CFE is, DON'T USE MICRO PLUS.
 Info on compressed CFEs can be found here:

-If you have 4mb of flash, you can use any mini or standard build as long as you get the newd/vint OR K26 (for routers that require it) choice right (see below in this note).
+If you have 4mb of flash, you can use any mini or standard build as long as you get the newd/k26/nv60/nv64 choice right (see below in this note).
 You cannot use Mega on a router with 4mb of flash.
 Some of these builds have different features built in.
-If you don't need KAID, then you can get a NOKAID version, for example, which frees up more flash for other things.
+If you don't need VPN, then you can get a VPN version, for example.

 IF you have 4mb of flash, and you don't know what build to use, just use MINI.bin.
 You can always reflash later.

 If you have 8mb of flash, you can use any generic build you wish.
-(Subject to k26 or nv60/64 specific builds that your specific router might need) .
-It has been suggested that micro builds are not recommended for 8mb flash routers and you CAN'T put micro on an N router.
+(Subject to k26 or nv60/64 specific builds that your specific router might need), unless the build is larger than the 8mb flash size.
+(Some recent mega builds have been) .